DragonRuby/dragonruby-game-toolkit-contrib/docs/api/geometry.md

 Given two rectangle primitives this function will return `true` or `false` depending on if the first rectangle (or `self`) is inside of the second rectangle.

 Here is an example where one rectangle is stationary, and another rectangle is controlled using directional input.
-The rectangles change color from blue to read if the movable rectangle is entirely inside the stationary rectangle.
+The rectangles change color from blue to red if the movable rectangle is entirely inside the stationary rectangle.

 ?> `:anchor_x`, and `anchor_y` is taken into consideration if the objects respond to these methods.